Jami-Lee Ross 'sectioned' to mental health facility in Auckland

 While it was unfortunate to hear of Ross' mental health issues, he hoped this would be a chance for "deescalation, and focus on looking after themselves".

-Farrar said that the women speaking out and accusing Ross of intimidating and bullying behaviour would have exacerbated an already difficult situation.
+Farrar said that the women speaking out would have exacerbated an already difficult situation.

 "But also during the week, you think you have to strike back and defend yourself, and only in the weekend, as you come down from that, do you think about the terrible personal cost.